 Sanding blocks shape the spoon after cutting it out in step #3.
 The blocks I used are called Veritas Rounding and Beveling Handles.

 - Bench or Table Vice

 If you don’t have one, they aren’t essential for this project, but they will make your life so much easier that I would suggest picking one up, especially for carving spoons and bowls.

 Steps to carving wooden spoons

-Spoons can be made out of any wood you like, but they are most commonly made from oak, cherry, apple, or maple.
+Spoons can be made from any wood you like, but they are most commonly made from oak, cherry, apple, or maple.

 The steps involved in making these spoons are as follows:

 - Get all your wood cut out; then, sand down those edges.
-This is a crucial step, and I would recommend doing it the night before you plan on starting any project or at least the morning you plan on starting.
+This is a crucial step, and I recommend doing it the night before you start any project or at least the morning you plan on starting.

 - Cut out the end of your spoon (12).
 This is done on an 8mm chisel.